 The Company's credit risk is the risk of counterparty default on cash and cash equivalents held on deposit with financial institutions.
 The Company manages this risk by ensuring that deposits are only held with large Canadian banks and financial institutions.
-The Company's accounts receivable are sales tax receivables with negligible counterparty default risk.
+The amount receivable is primarily HST due from the Canadian government and receivables from related parties.